Guilty Pleasure (Mia Dimšić song): National selection

 On 27 October 2021, HRT opened a submission period for artists and composers to send their entries to the broadcaster until 25 November 2021, later extending the deadline until 12 December 2021.
 On 17 December 2021, Dimšić was announced as one of the fourteen participants in Dora 2022 with the song "Guilty Pleasure".
 On 24 January 2022, HRT hosted the running order allocation draw on the local TV show Kod Nas Doma with Branimir Mihaljević and Barbara Kolar as hosts.
 "Guilty Pleasure" was drawn to be performed 14th.
 In the final, held on 19 February 2022, she won the televote and jury vote, placing first with 257 points and thus earned the right to represent Croatia at the Eurovision Song Contest 2022.

 In Turin

 On 25 January 2022, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Croatia was placed into the first semi-final, held on 10 May 2022, and performed in the second half of the show.
+Dimšić performed the song, with the bridge and final chorus in the Croatian language.
 It did not qualify for the grand final, finishing in 11th place with 75 points.
 This was the second consecutive time in which Croatia missed the finals after finishing 11th in its semi-final, "Tick-Tock" by Albina did the same in 2021.